vukics/cppqed/doc/installation.rst

   bjam -j n ...

 C++QEDv2 has been successfully compiled on several Linux platforms and Mac OS X. In all cases the GNU C++ Compiler has been used.
+It also compiles with the `clang++ <http://clang.llvm.org/>`_ compiler.
 Portability to other compilers remains to be demonstrated.

 .. todo::